 Restoran Assalam serves all kinds of Muslim-Indian food that I can name offhand — oh well, except satay.
-You can say that it's a one-stop restaurant for trying local Malay and some Indian food.
+You can say that it's a one-stop restaurant for trying local Malay, and some Indian, food.
 They serves traditional Indian masala tea too.
 I tried their mee goreng (fried noodle) which goes with tomato sauce and not oily.

 7. Kedai Biskut Chai Huat Heng (再發興饼家)

 Chai Huat Heng makes a wide variety of traditional biscuits in their own shop.
 I tried a couple of their biscuits and found them to be less sweet than those from other shops.
 The biscuits won't leave a ticklish sensation in the throat after eating, which is often caused by sweet fillings.
-They make sun biscuits (太阳饼) too — although a popular Taiwan biscuit, Chai Huat Heng created a Pontian twist.
+They make sun biscuits (太阳饼) too — although a popular Taiwan biscuit, Chai Huat Heng created the Pontian version.

 8:30am to 8:30pm | Sunday till 7pm